wp-plugins/wp-media-library-categories/readme.txt

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
 2. A dropdown of categories will show up in the media library

+== Frequently Asked Questions ==

+= Where can I request new features? =

+You can request new features on the [support page](http://wordpress.org/support/plugin/wp-media-library-categories)

 == Screenshots ==

 1. Filter by category in the media library
 2. Manage categories in the media library

 == Changelog ==

+= 1.3 =
+* Add support for bulk actions (to change category from multiple media items at once)
+* support for WordPress 3.8

 = 1.2 =
 * Better internationalisation